Get To Know Us - Our Story

 The new location had lots of potential and over 1,300 sq ft. of studio space.
 Over the years there have been many changes to the space, including a major renovation, a roof repair and new windows.
 With large front windows that let in tons of natural light, it’s a great space to learn in.

-Over the past 34 years, the Wandering Minstrel Music School has taught over 5,000 students how to play a musical instrument or sing.
+Since 1982, the Wandering Minstrel Music School has taught over 5,000 students how to play a musical instrument or sing.
 Students have ventured from Etobicoke, Oakville and Burlington to study with our teachers.
-With a current staff of 14 teachers with proper credentials and teaching experience, you can learn to sing, play the piano, keyboard, guitar, saxophone, flute, clarinet, violin or viola.
+With a current staff of 14 teachers with proper credentials and teaching experience, you can learn to sing, play the piano, keyboard, guitar, saxophone, flute, clarinet, violin, or viola.

-Feel free to call Judy with any questions you may have about our school, instructors, or methods of teaching.
+Feel free to contact us with any questions you may have about our school, instructors, or methods of teaching.